samirosman/squircleart.github.io/_posts/2017-02-10-the-essense-of-animation-nodes-preface.md

 You see, The nodes itself doesn't really need an explanation.
 For instance, the **Vector Distance node**:  what do you think it does?
 Yep you guessed it, It return the distance between 2 vectors and the inputs are 2 vectors and the output is the distance.
 But again there is the documentation, so if something wasn't that clear, there is no shame in looking at it.

-Some other nodes like the **Barycentric Transformation** node are may be hard to figure out what it does, but this isn't a lack of information about what the node does, It is a lack of information on your side.
+Some other nodes like the **Barycentric Transformation** node are may be hard to figure out what they does, but this isn't a lack of information about what the node does, It is a lack of information on your side.
 Because barycentric transformation is a mathematical operator that if you understand you will understand the node, and understanding that operator is as easy as a googling the name.
 But we also included a small demonstrations and illustrations that explains the underlying mathematical concepts behind nodes.

 ### What will we be doing?